 You can’t stick to a budget if you don’t have one.
 After you’ve discussed dates and locations, you need to line out a budget.

-“The most important thing is to consider the means of most attendees,” Marie says.
-“Younger or older family members may not have finances to participate in extravagant reunion activities.”
+“The most important thing is to consider the means of most attendees,” Bostwick says.
+“Younger or older family members may not have the finances to participate in extravagant reunion activities.”

 Some basic details you’ll need to know to create a loose budget are: